skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Say goodbye to the Auction House and head over to South Gate.
 * Open the chest which you couldn't get at the start of Disc 2 for an Elixir Card, then cross the mountain to reach the South Gate by the river; open the 3 chests there for an Elixir, another Elixir, and 3,206 Gil.
 * Next up is North Gate: pick up the Potion and Eye Drops from the Alexandrian side, and then go over to the other side to pick up a Hi-Potion and a Tent.
-* Dig up the Forbidden Forest Chocograph on the way there to get 10 Wing Edge and a High Mage Staff
+* Dig up the Forbidden Forest Chocograph on the way there to get 10 Wing Edge and a High Mage Staff.

 > #### Moguta's Extension
 >